Nilotaviano/PongMP/README.md

 # PongMP

+Written in kotlin and using JavaFX for CG.

 This is a simple multiplayer pong implementation for a assignment.
 One player hosts the game, the other connects as a client.